 Munich — The Edge of War is a plain historical drama that aims to create a revisionist portrait of Chamberlain as a desperate endeavor to prevent another catastrophic world war rather than a politically weak-willed appeaser.
-The plot, on the other hand, incorporates imaginary characters and circumstances that give it a sense of suspense, which is exactly what Harris is known for.
+On the other hand, the plot incorporates imaginary characters and circumstances that give it a sense of suspense, which is exactly what Harris is known for.

 The two elements don’t fully coalesce, resulting in a film that doesn’t quite know whether it wants to educate its audience or give it a thrill ride.
 It proves more interesting for the former elements than the latter, but it nonetheless delivers plenty of compelling moments along the way.